 Inside the shed, you can see two of my lawn chairs stacked.

-If you want to know more about how to build a shed of similar style to this one, I drew a plan for it in Google SketchUp.
-It differs slightly from the shed that I built in that I drew it as if I had been using new materials instead of recycled lumber.
-You will need the free Google SketchUp to view this model.
+If you want to know more about how to build a shed of similar style to this one, I drew a plan for it in SketchUp.
+The sketchup model differs in a few ways from how I built it because I was optimizing for the recycled lumber that I had when I built it.